akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 : @@ snip [consumerMetrics](../../test/java/sample/javadsl/ConsumerExample.java) { #consumerMetrics }

+## Accessing KafkaConsumer metadata

+Accessing of Kafka consumer metadata is possible as described in @ref[Consumer Metadata](consumer-metadata.md).

 ## Listening for rebalance events

 You may set up an rebalance event listener actor that will be notified when your consumer will be assigned or revoked